Overview

 On the cloud side

-You must have an existing Cloud Network with attached Cloud Servers.
-The Cloud Servers must be able to ping each other using their private IP addresses.
+You must have an existing Cloud Network with attached cloud servers.
+The cloud servers must be able to ping each other using their private IP addresses.

-A Cloud Server cloudserver01
+A cloud server cloudserver01

 attached to a Cloud Network looks like this:

-On the dedicated side
+On the dedicated root server side

-attached will look like this:
+will look like this:

 What we want to configure

-- Setup a network interface for the vSwitch vlan (tagged vlan packets) and configure an mtu of
+Set up a network interface for the vSwitch VLAN (tagged VLAN packets) and configure an MTU of

 1400